chepark/no-drone-zone/README.md

 After many hours of research, I learned about the configuration for reverse proxy was missing in my first deployment trial.
 After setting up the reverse proxy configuration in Nginx, the data were streamed successfully.

+#### 6.3 Free tier limit of AWS services

+Today, I received an alert email from AWS because the app has used 85% from the free tier limit given to the AWS Data Transfer product.

+Before receiving this email, the server kept fetching data from Reaktor API and handling changes in DB every 2 seconds no matter a client opened the app or not.

+After receiving the email, I have modified code to do CRUD operations on the DB only when a client loads the page.

 ## 7. Improvement

 - Add testing in the server side.